malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 A further problem with molecules having so many polymorphs is finding the different structures present within a simulation.
-Not only for the discovery of novel polymorphs but also ensuring a complete understanding of a configuration.
+Finding structures is important for the discovery of novel polymorphs, and also ensuring a complete understanding of a configuration.
 One of the limitations of existing detection methods is that you only see the range of structures you are looking for rather than the range of structures which exist.
-Using a clustering approach [@Spellings2018] provides a complete overview of the structures present with minimal additional effort.
+With a clustering approach,
+the work lies in finding the appropriate descriptors to use for a problem.
+However unlike order parameters, the descriptors are transferable across a wide range of problem descriptions.
 Machine learning is a tool ideally suited for the identification and classification of molecular crystal structures.